 - I love to serve them with baked salmon.

-You’ll find almost 100 studies in PubMed that are concentrated on Brussels sprouts.
+You’ll find almost 100 studies in PubMed that are concentrated on these mini cabbages.
 Over half of those studies show a connection between this cruciferous vegetable and cancer prevention.
 Here is just one study as example.